pcjitsu/Note-Taker-App/README.md

 ## Tests

-test this app with jest
+test this app with by locally downlaoding it

 ## License